Health Care Directive

 The HCD is only used if you are unable to adequately communicate your health care wishes.

-The HCD guides your physician, family and friends regarding your care at a time when you are not able to provide that information.
-It will help you get the exact care you want, particularly if you are near the end of your life and unable to express your wishes.
+The HCD guides your treating medical professionals and loved ones regarding your care at a time when you are not able to do so.
+It will help you get the exact care you want, particularly if you are near the end of your life and cannot communicate your wishes.

 - The name(s) of alternate agents in case the first agent is unavailable

-- The types of medical treatment you want or do not want
+- The types of specific medical treatment you want or do not want

 - Where you want to receive care